dcunited001/dcunited001.github.io/_posts/2019-04-12-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

 The downside?
 This hyper-algorithmic process is expensive!
-Topologically analyzing the hyperplane effectively involves a cost-function of cost-function configurations.
+Topologically analyzing the hyperplane effectively involves a cost-function of cost-function configurations, though non-parameteric methods relieve this complexity somewhat.
 It is also a particularly expensive application of metalearning, requiring perhaps thousands of algorithm-trainings.
-In practice, applications require analyzing the Hyperplane as it changes -- analyzing the changing hyperplane diffeomorphically, in other words.
+In practice, applications require analyzing the hyperplane as it changes -- analyzing the changing hyperplane diffeomorphically, in other words.
 When it changes, *sometimes* previously held data, theta-paths and the assumptions thereof must be thrown out.

 <a name="wherefore-a-rough-diamond-lies-herein" />